hugginsio/kv2/docs/protocol.md

 <a name="secrets-v1-Secret"></a>

 ### Secret
-Secret represents a single secret version.
+Represents a single secret version.

 | Field | Type | Label | Description |